Fall panicum – Panicum dichotomiflorum

 Leaves

 Leaves are hairless at maturity, up to 20 inches long with a prominent, white midvein.
-Leaf sheaths are also hairless at maturity, and there are no hairs on the sheath margin.
+Leaf sheaths are also hairless at maturity, with no hairs on the sheath margins.
 Seedlings may have hairs on the lower leaf surface and sheath, becoming less hairy with age.

 Ligule